-Pham Ngu Lao Street is about 8 to 10 kilometers (more or less 5 miles) from the Tan Son Nhat International Airport of Ho Chi Minh City (Saigon), going the general direction of south.
+Pham Ngu Lao Street is about 8 to 10 kilometers (more or less 5 miles) from the Tan Son Nhat International Airport of Ho Chi Minh City (Saigon), going south, as the general direction, toward the center of the city.
 Travel time from the airport to Pham Ngu Lao Street by taxi is, more or less, 20 minutes, depending on traffic density.

 Please scroll down to continue reading.

 There is something about this that you need to be aware about.
 The taxi drivers, at the Than Son Nhat International Airport, when they approach you in the arrival area, will usually ask US$15.00 for the trip to the central part of the city (for example, when you want to go to the area (District 2) where Pham Ngu Lao Street is located.
 By taxi meter the cost actually comes up to only about US$10.00 or less.